josecatalasan/Week1FridayCodeLabs/README.md

 ## TwoActivities

 Log statements were added to this project to keep track of the life cycle of activities within an application.
-The onSaveInstanceState method was overridden to preserve data between orientation switchs.
+The onSaveInstanceState method was overridden to preserve data between orientation switches.

 ## shopping_list